Here's Who Traditionally Pays for What in the Wedding Budget

 Flowers and Decorations

 - Bride and family pay for arrangements for church (including huppah if a Jewish wedding ceremony) and reception, plus bouquets and corsages for bridesmaids and flower girls.

 - Groom and family pay for complete honeymoon.

 - Bride and family pay for all wedding photos and video.

 - Bride or groom's family plans and hosts engagement party; if there is more than one, bride's family hosts the first one.

 - Groom's family plans and hosts the rehearsal dinner.

 - Maid of honor and bridesmaids host the bridal shower and bachelorette party.

 - Best man and ushers host bachelor party.

 - Friends may throw additional engagement parties or showers.

-- Bride and family pay for all professional services, including food, drink, decorations, and music.
+- Bride and family pay for all professional services, including food and decorations.

 - Bride and/or her family pay for groom's ring.

 - Groom and/or his family pay for both of the bride's rings.

 - Bride and family pay for invitations, announcements and wedding programs.

 - Bride and family pay for wedding transportation of bridal party to and from ceremony and reception.